 Typically, it’s difficult to secure a large line of credit if your overall credit history is thin.
 For example, if you’re in the market for a new home, a bank probably won’t extend a mortgage unless you’ve got years of solid, documented credit history.
 In fact, most mortgage lenders require at least three seasoned credit tradelines with a two-year history on each.
 So it really is essential to establish your credit history early on.

 The best way to do so is sequentially, starting with a bank issued credit card or through a store credit card or gas card, and then moving on to an auto lease, and finally a mortgage.
-As time goes on, if you make timely payments and prove to creditors that you’re able to carry large amounts of debt, you’ll gain their trust and more offers will become available.
+As time goes on, if you make timely payments and prove to creditors that you’re able to carry large amounts of debt, you’ll gain their trust and more (and better) offers will become available.

 At the same time, it’s important to note that many accounts aren’t often included in credit reports, such as common utility bills.
 And if they’re not included, you won’t receive any benefit credit score-wise.
 However, they can be added manually by contacting the credit bureaus and providing the accompanying paperwork to prove your timeliness.